Higher harmonics - What is it? - Insight into higher harmonics

 Read more about 70% reduction of harmonics in a hospital

-Overloading of cables and pipes in general
+Overloading of cables in an electrical infrastructure

 Overloading transformers